ecosimon/E-Comm/README.md

 808Prints services, followed by a contact us form.
 This form takes in Email, Subject and Message inputs, all String values.
 When submitted, the mail will be send to my email by default for testing purposes.

-Lastly the shopping_page app is still work in progress and needs to be sent.
+Lastly the shopping_page app has a small mock up implemented displaying the image of a product and preceeding attributes that follow a product for sale.
+As of the moment, there is no online payment implemented because of lack of time for research and implementation.